StructuralGeologyCompany/SGEOStudio/README.md

 ## Running on macOS and Windows

-The app is tested on macOS 12 Monterey and later (Apple Silicon and Intel) and Windows 10 64-bit and later.
+The app is tested on macOS 26(Apple Silicon) and Windows 11 64-bit.
 If you encounter issues, contact us at sales@sgeo.fi.

 ## Licensing